d2l-ai/d2l-en/chapter_appendix-mathematics-for-deep-learning/integral-calculus.md

 \int_{[a, b]\times[c, d]} f(x, y)\;dx\;dy.
 $$

 Suppose that we wish to compute this integral.
-My claim is that we can do this by iteratively computing first the integral in saying $x$ and then shifting to the integral in $y$, that is to say
+My claim is that we can do this by iteratively computing first the integral in $x$ and then shifting to the integral in $y$, that is to say

 $$
 \int_{[a, b]\times[c, d]} f(x, y)\;dx\;dy = \int_c^{d} \left(\int_a^{b} f(x, y) \;dx\right) \; dy.